 When we say, we make Bloodline Design jewelry the old way we mean it.
 Not many brands can.

 We do not use plating or chemical lacquer or coating on our jewelry.
 You will not find misleading terminology at Bloodline like “gold fill” or “bonded” or any other fancy slogans to mislead the consumer into believing they are investing in quality jewelry.
 Bloodline is the real deal.
 Solid precious metals meeting the highest government standards and only natural and ethically produced gemstones.
-Bloodline Design Jewelry is never in a cellophane wrapper on a container ship from a foreign land where labor is cheap.
-The only journey our jewelry takes is from us to you.
+Bloodline Design Jewelry is made exclusively in our Studios in Vancouver, Canada.